Academic CV

 Other Skills

-- Steering committee member and mentor for the zis-foundation (est. 1956) which offers scholarships to youth aged 16-21 to realize educational travel projects
+I am steering committee member (since 2019) and mentor (since 2015) for the educational zis-foundation (est. 1956).
+We offer mentoring and scholarships to let youth aged 16-21 realize international travel projects.